Supply Management: Cementing Canadian Food Security

 • Supply management has been weakened by recent trade deals, which provide foreign countries greater access to the Canadian dairy market.

 • Imported dairy products may not follow the same stringent production standards as food produced in Canada – this is especially true when it comes to dairy.
-For instance, all Canadian milk is produced without artificial growth hormones; there are no such guarantees with the milk produced in other countries.
+For instance, all Canadian milk is produced without artificial growth hormones; there are no such guarantees with the milk produced in some other countries.
 Canadian dairy farmers also follow rigorous high-quality and safety standards.

-When the pandemic first struck in Canada, our sector was faced with sudden, massive fluctuations in demand for milk and dairy products.
+When the pandemic first struck in Canada, our sector faced sudden, massive fluctuations in demand for milk and dairy products.
+Dairy farmers and processors had to adjust quickly to the shift in purchasing habits and formats needed as restaurants and other food service-reliant businesses were forced to close.

 Sources